Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Entanglement entropies of a uniform amplitude superposition of classical product states

 We reiterate that generic states of fixed total energy will exhibit an entanglement entropy proportional to the system volume (see, e.g., the considerations of \cite{plain}).
 Even though a system of non-interacting particles is trivial and its properties may, generally, be exactly computed, its entanglement entropy may be macroscopic.
-Beyond systems of non-intreating particles, more profound counterparts to this well known maxim are realized in bona fide interacting one-dimensional quantum systems in which the entropy associated with thermofield double states does not scale with the system indicating that the system may be efficiently represented via a matrix-product representation \cite{barthel} while, as we highlighted, extensive entanglement entropies may appear.
 We next discuss two specific realizations of Eqs. (\ref{sent*}, \ref{sentl}).